 For example, in the State of Missouri, the Wrongful Death Statute for claims is up to three years after the accident happened, but the time frame for suing a deceased person’s estate is six months after the person’s death as stated in Missouri’s Wrongful Death Laws (473.360).
 It can be difficult to keep track of the elements involved with filing a claim against a deceased person’s estate, and it’s often a lengthy and challenging process, but an experienced lawyer can streamline the process and relieve the stress of filing a claim to obtain damages.

 What Damages Can I Recover By Suing a Deceased Person’s Estate?

-The process of suing a deceased person’s estate can be challenging to understand, especially if you are recovering from injuries or financial losses, but a lawyer can streamline the process, determine if you can sue for damages, and figure out what type of damages you could be eligible to recover by suing the deceased person’s estate.
-The most common types of damages that can be recovered by suing a deceased person’s estate include:
+The process of using a deceased person’s estate can be challenging to understand, especially if you are recovering from injuries or financial losses, but a lawyer can streamline the process, determine if you can sue for damages, and figure out what type of damages you could be eligible to recover by using the deceased person’s estate.
+The most common types of damages that can be recovered by using a deceased person’s estate include:

 - Medical expenses that were caused by the deceased’s negligence

 - Lost wages that you experienced because of the accident